-Calvo (1988), but the latter is a two period model with one-period bonds, while the LW model is dynamic and has long-term bonds.
+As is standard in sovereign debt models with self-fulfilling equilibria, there is a region of debt in which there are multiple equilibria.
+This exposes the country to self-fulfilling beliefs that lead to lower debt prices, debt accumulation and possible default.
+We refer to this debt region as the "multiplicity region".
 The NK block of the model allows us to consider realistic monetary policy.
 The central bank can reduce the real value of original debt and of distributed coupons through inflation.
 It can also reduce the real cost of borrowing by reducing the (riskfree) real interest rate.
 Finally, expansionary monetary policy delivers seigniorage revenue and can raise the primary surplus by raising output.
 This all helps to slow down the accumulation of debt.